crusoecloud/crusoe-hpc-slurm/README.md

 ## Known Issues
 1. Currently we only have GPU-enabled instances, the headnode of the cluster is based on a single GPU to lower costs.
 This will be replaced with CPU-based instances once available

+## Description of the Architecture
+The terraform script will simply provision a headnode, the `headnode-bootstrap.sh`script will perform the following:
+1. Will scan for number of ephemeral drives and mount it as RAID0 for number of drives > 1 at mount point `/raid0` for instances with a single nvme local epehmeral drive it will be mounted as `/nvme` and the `scratch` directory will inside that path
+2. A NFS server is also setup at `/nfs/slurm` which provides the SLURM binaries, libraries and helper code to the ephemeral compute nodes
+3. Download and install SLURM source tree.
+The SLURM version is controlled by the bootstrap script to ensure its supported on Crusoe.
+Changing the version in the repo is NOT supported, unless is validated by Crusoe.

+TODO:
+Will host the headnode as a frontend for a Grafana interface and have telemetry from the compute nodes push to a time series on the headnode.

 ## Deployment
 Step 1.
 Install Terraform
 On your client machine where you deploy the headnode of the cluster install Terraform following the instructions [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).